Luthaf/Jumos.jl/doc/units.rst

 .. function:: internal(value::SIQuantity)

-    Convert a value with unit to it's internal representation.
+    Converts a value with unit to its internal representation.

 .. code-block:: jlcon